EuroLinux/eurolinux-open-docs/docs/HowTo/centos8-eol-solution.md

 reversible.
 What is very important, it requires neither reinstallation of the system nor the applications installed on it.
 The process consists of switching the repository, installing the el-release package and updating the system.
-After the switch, CentOS will still be usable, even in production environments.
+After the in-place migration, CentOS will still be usable, even in production environments.

 All resources used in this tutorial can be found in the [additional resources section](#additional-resources).